 A unique ecosystem

-Sustainable from ground to glass
+Respecting the environment, from soil to glass

 - 1955 Château Galoupet listed as a Cru Classé de Provence, one of just 18 in the region